Starch: Food

-Untreated starch requires heat to thicken or gelatinize.
-When a starch is pre-cooked, it can then be used to thicken instantly in cold water.
-This is referred to as a pregelatinized starch.

 Starch sugars

 Starch can be hydrolyzed into simpler carbohydrates by acids, various enzymes, or a combination of the two.
 The resulting fragments are known as dextrins.
 The extent of conversion is typically quantified by dextrose equivalent (DE), which is roughly the fraction of the glycosidic bonds in starch that have been broken.

 These starch sugars are by far the most common starch based food ingredient and are used as sweeteners in many drinks and foods.
 They include: